Ammalgam-Protocol/docs/docs/developer-guide/contracts/interfaces/tokens/ITokenController.sol/interface.ITokenController.md

 ### getReserves

-Fetches the current reserves of asset X and asset Y, as well as the block of the last operation.
+Fetches the current reserves and the last update timestamp.

 ```solidity